top of page

 The Lower Sacramento River trout spey game is as good as it gets in the spring.

-This isn’t technical, small-water fishing—this is covering broad runs, stepping through buckets, and letting the fly swing into soft edges where fish slide up to feed.
+You’ll find big, wild rainbows, heavy current, and endless swing water.
+This isn’t technical, small-water fishing.
+Instead, it’s about covering broad runs, stepping through buckets, and letting the fly swing into soft edges where fish slide up to feed.

 • Inside seams